What is a Holding Company?

 Frequently Asked Questions (FAQs)

-Creation of holding company limits liability, provide tax benefits, facility of pooling resources, better credit ratings and centralized control.
+The creation of a holding company limits liability and provides tax benefits, the facility of pooling resources, better credit ratings, and centralized control.

 a.
 It adds Complexity.

 b.
-Clash of Interest among shareholders of subsidiary and holding company.
+Clash of Interest among Shareholders of a Subsidiary and Holding Company

 c.
 Extra costs.

-A Holding Company controls other companies or subsidiaries that offer product or services.
-It exists only to own assets, patents, trademarks and more, of the subsidiaries.
+A Holding Company controls other companies or subsidiaries that offer products or services.
+It exists only to own the subsidiaries’ assets, patents, trademarks, and more.